-The Disability and Learning Access Unit makes reasonable adjustments to study requirements for students with a disability, medical or mental health condition.
-This can be a temporary or permanent condition.
+The Disability and Learning Access Unit makes reasonable adjustments to study requirements for students with a disability, medical or mental health condition whether it is temporary or permanent.
 We can also organise adjustments for people who are caring for someone with a disability.

 For detailed information about disability services at Federation University, check out the Student Handbook (pdf 3,265kb)

 If you are a Federation University student and you: